Finance CV tips

-The time has come to gather your thoughts and put down all of those grades and experiences you’ve slogged out for thus far in the form of a glorious CV, in preparation for your grand entrance onto the field of the finance career job hunt.
+The time has come to gather your thoughts and put down all of those grades and experiences you’ve slogged out thus far in the form of a glorious CV, in preparation for your grand entrance into the field of the finance career job hunt.

-The same goes for extra-curricular activities.
-So if you’ve ever had a job involving data or handling money, met targets, planned budgets, or of course, been a university society treasurer, writing about these experiences will work wonders.
+The same goes for extra-curricular activities; if you’ve ever had a job involving data or handling money, met targets, planned budgets, or—of course—been a university society treasurer, writing about these experiences will work wonders.

 As each job you apply for will undoubtedly have its own criteria for their top applicants, it’s important to make sure that your CV ticks the boxes and fills the requirements that the organisation is looking for.

-Search for specific guides on how to write your CV depending on the organisation—huge firms often have their own specific guides on writing and application for them, and not adhering to this will instantly show a lack of research or effort.
+Search for specific guides on how to write your CV depending on the organisation—huge firms often have their own specific guides on writing and application for them, and not adhering to them will instantly show a lack of research or effort.

 Describing your achievements in concrete terms is essential in applying for a role in the financial sector.
 In a sector that deals with numbers all day, every day, employees will be obsessed with assessing your CV in relation to certain criteria and scoring them according to grades and the types of experience gained so far.